opentelekomcloud-infra/api-monitoring/docs/design.rst

 :Availability: public

 This document describes the design for a service that monitors OpenStack based cloud APIs.
 This service is useful for operators and users of clouds alike, since it displays the availability of the manifold cloud services.
 It is also a useful tool, supporting the mitigation process of outages and other incidents.
-The service is called henceforth API-Monitoring.
+The service is called henceforth API-Monitoring (a.k.a.
+APIMon).

 While it was developed for the Open Telekom Cloud, all designs and implementation described in this document apply to any upstream compatible OpenStack cloud instance unless otherwise noted.

 Current Situation
 -----------------

 A full-scale public cloud setup is a complex piece of software, comprising of many API driven services with a lot of functions and even more attributes.
 Outages in particular services are difficult to detect in a timely manner if monitored manually.

-This service mitigates the delayed detection of outages and helps to detect issues for both userss and operators of a cloud offering.
+This service mitigates the delayed detection of outages and helps to detect issues for both users and operators of a cloud offering.

 Acceptance Criteria
 -------------------

 Since "service", "availability", "incidents", and "outages" are terms that are hard to define, this is a list of criteria the API-monitoring should implement:

 * The API-monitoring **covers all relevant services** of a cloud setup from a user perspective.
 * The API-monitoring checks for the **availability of the service endpoints**.
 * The API-monitoring verifies if the **actual services** behind the endpoints are really available and are performing the desired action.
 * The checks of the API-monitoring are **easy to write** and use a wide-spread language to describe test cases.
 * The checks of the API-monitoring are **easy to extend** and not built in the monitoring itself.
 * The API-monitoring executes realistic user-scenarios, comprising a sequence of single steps reflectig actual use cases.
 * The API-monitoring itself is **highly available** even if parts, or the whole cloud is not available.
 This includes any cloud service and the networking up to and including the upstream exchange point with the Internet service provider.

 Out of Scope